stephenslab/gtexresults/README.md

 or [here (for Mac)](https://github.com/wodby/docker4drupal/issues/15)) for suggestions on how to resolve this issue.

-## Run MASH to reproduce GTEx results for Urbut et al 2017

 Under the repo you will find `workflows/gtex6_mash_analysis.ipynb` to reproduce the GTEx results in Figures ? and ?.